harness/developer-hub/docs/infra-as-code-management/pipelines/operations/default-pipelines.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 IaCM Default Pipelines simplify the process of provisioning, destroying, and managing infrastructure workspaces by providing quick access to your pre-configured pipelines.
-These pipelines can be created in the normal fashion, and assigned as defaults at your project level, and can be triggered within any of that projects workspaces.
+These pipelines can be created in the normal fashion, and assigned as defaults at the project level, and can be triggered within any of that project's workspaces.
 This provides a much more streamlined experience and helps to ensure consistency across all of your workspaces.

-In addition, as some workspace may require alternative approaches, you can overwrite your default pipelines at the workspace level without disrupting those at or parented by the project level default pipelines.
+In addition, as some workspaces may require alternative approaches, you can overwrite your default pipelines at the workspace level without disrupting those at the project level or parented by the project level default pipelines.

 :::warning danger zone
-A pipeline containing the `destroy` command will remove all saved infrastructure state from your Harness workspace.
+A pipeline containing the `destroy` command will remove all saved infrastructure managed by your Harness workspace.
 :::

 ### Prerequisites

-- You have created pipelines to Provision, Plan and Destroy and Check for drift to be assigned as defaults.
+- You have created pipelines to Provision, Plan, Destroy and Check for drift to be assigned as defaults.

 ### Configure and run default pipelines